opnfv/sdnvpn/docs/development/overview/index.rst

     OVS re-connects.
         The new groups should be still there, as the topology remains.
         Opendaylight Carbon’ group_add_mod mechanism should handle the already existing group.

+    Testcase 12: Test Resync mechanism between Opendaylight and OVS This is the testcase to validate flows and groups are programmed correctly after resync which is triggered by OVS del-controller/set-controller commands and adding/remove iptables drop rule on OF port 6653.

+    Sub-testcase 12-1:
+	Create and start 2 VMs, connected to a common Network New flows and groups were added to OVS
+    Reconnect the OVS by running del-ontroller and set-controller commands The flows and groups are still intact and none of the flows/groups are removed
+    Reconnect the OVS by adding ip tables drop rule and then remove it The flows and groups are still intact and none of the flows/groups are removed